Crindigo/era/doc/brainstorm.md

 low-tech to high-tech like science, as old jobs can be done by machinery.
 So while later tech requires more time/resources, it will be offset somewhat by having more scientists.

+# Early-Game Glue

+Birch tar.
+Maybe craft birch log into birch bark + birch wood.
+Creation similar to charcoal.
+The pit requires a moderate amount of baked clay to create.
+Each crafting operation turns 100 dirt + 100 bark + 20 plant fiber = 10L of birch tar over a 5 day period.
+May work with other bark types.
+This may actually be a little too complex for super-early, in real life it happened in late Paleo to early Meso.

+# Fluid Handling

+Fluid units are liters, which is great since solid storage is measured in dm^3 already, and they are the same volume.
+Fluid storage items can be kept in solid storage, like buckets.
+Fluid-specific storage can also be placed for cheaper storage, in the form of larger tanks.